bezdonas/toastik/README.md

 // ...or as AMD module
 var toastik = require('toastik');
 ```
-If you installed it through CDN or as bower package, then you'll just get your `toastik` as global variable in window.
+If you served it from CDN or as bower package, then you'll just get your `toastik` as global variable.

+### Usage examples
 ```javascript
 // Success toast with no title toastik.success('Hello world!');